 3. Nuts & Seeds

 The good news about using nuts and seeds for attention disorders isn't only that they've been shown to improve memory, focus, concentration and learning — they also come in so many varieties, meaning you’ll have lots of options for days of meals and snacks without repetition.
 Pair nuts with bananas and oatmeal for a well-rounded breakfast you can cook quickly.
-Note that this recipe would be equally delicious if the nuts were swapped for seeds instead.

 ©Diana Vyshniakova / Adobe Stock